Victoria County Court Records

 Are Court Records Public in Victoria County?

 Texas has a strong presumption of public access to court records.
-Under the Texas Public Information Act (Government Code Chapter 552), government records—including most court documents—are open to the public unless a specific exception applies.
-The Texas Rules of Civil Procedure and Texas Rules of Judicial Administration further govern what court records may be sealed or redacted.
+Under the Texas Public Information Act (Government Code Chapter 552), government records — including most court documents — are open to the public unless a specific exception applies.
+The Texas Rules of Civil Procedure and Texas Rules of Judicial Administration further govern which court records may be sealed or redacted.

 Generally public records include: